Managing Director, Budgeting

 - Oversee annual Adaptive Planning (ERP system) budget data loading process

-Train Budget Owners
+Lead Training of Budget Owners

-- Develop, implement and lead recurring high-level budget training for school leaders and budget owners.
+- Develop, implement, and lead recurring high-level budget training for school leaders and budget owners

 - Manage two Senior Associate level direct reports who support budgeting and forecasting work at the organization level